Byron/gitoxide/README.md

    * ...even if that includes only the most common usecases.
  * **Prefer to increment major version rapidly...**
    * ...instead of keeping major version zero for longer than needed.

+## Plumbing vs Porcelain

+Both terms are coming from the `git` implementation itself, even though it won't necessarily point out which commands are plumbing and which are porcelain.
+The term *plumbing* refers to lower-level, more rarely used commands that complement porcelain by being invoked by it or for special use cases.
+The term *porcelain* refers to those with a decent user experience, they are primarily intended for use by humans.

+In any case, both types of programs must self-document their capabilities using through the `--help` flag.

+From there, we can derive a few rules to try to adhere to:

+### Plumbing

+* does not show any progress or logging output by default
+* if supported and logging is enabled, it will show timestamps in UTC

+### Porcelain

+* Provides output to stderr by default to provide progress information.
+There is no need to allow disabling it, but it shouldn't show up unless the operation takes some time.
+* If timestamps are shown, they are in localtime.
+* Non-progress information goes to stdout.

 ## Maintenance Guide